SolidLabResearch/Bashlib/README.md

 let filename = ... (string that is converted into a RegEx internally to match filenames)

 let options = {
-  fetch: any,                 // an (authenticated) fetch function all?: boolean,              // include .acl resource in search full?: boolean,             // look for name matches in the full resource URL instead of relative listDirectories?: boolean,  // include container resources in search verbose?: boolean,          // log all operations
+  fetch?: any,                 // an (authenticated) fetch function verbose?: boolean,           // log all operations logger?: Logger              // Custom logging object, logs are sent to the terminal if this is left empty

-}
+  all?: boolean,               // include .acl resource in search full?: boolean,              // look for name matches in the full resource URL instead of relative listDirectories?: boolean,   // also match container names in find }

 await find(url, options)